 This set was designed by another Disney Legend Rolly Crump, who also designed the Tower of the Four Winds for Pepsi’s Small World pavilion.

 The ride vehicle cars were shipped to a Ford employee resale lot, where they received a second breath of life.
 Magic Skyway vehicles, especially the Mustangs remain highly sought after collectibles today.

 You may have heard the expression “no good idea ever truly dies at Disney.”
 The same can be said for attractions that have gone extinct.
 Ford’s Magic Skyway may not have been recreated in exact form following the 1964 World’s Fair, but Disney made good use of the pieces, ideas, and efforts that went into the creation of this memorable piece of World’s Fair history.
 You just need to know where to look.

 If you would like to get a feel for the Magic Skyway experience, check out this video:

-I found inspiration for researching and writing this post while listening to an episode of Imagineer Podcast.
-Episode 88 from October 17, 2020 briefly touches on this attraction, en route to a full discussion on the Carousel of Progress.
+I found inspiration for researching and writing this post while listening to an episode of Imagination Skyway (formerly Imagineer Podcast) Episode 88 from October 17, 2020.
+The episode briefly touches on this attraction, en route to a full discussion on the Carousel of Progress.
 Another episode from November 28, 2020 includes a roundtable discussion, where podcaster Matt Krul invites several members of his family to discuss their first hand experiences at the 1964 World’s Fair.
 Both episodes are excellent, and will put a Disney history smile on your face.
-Check them out at https://imagineerpodcast.com/.